Can we improve the resiliency of computer systems by mimicking more squishy and carbon-based systems?

 Does a computational equivalent of cancer exist in computer systems?

-There have been cases where bugs can lead to unintended runaway cloud costs and resource hogging, although this doesn’t seem to be a common occurrence.
+There has been at least one case where a self-referential loop bug in some serverless code caused runaway cloud costs, although this doesn’t seem to be a common occurrence.
 This might be because changes to a computer program’s “DNA” (code) are intentionally designed, unlike the random mutations that can happen to a cell’s genome.

 If we are copying cellular-based systems anyways, can we also mimic some more of their repair pathways?